papis/papis/doc/source/default-settings.rst

 .. papis-config:: add-fetch-citations

-    A setting that controls the default for the ``--fetch-citations`` flag of ``papis add``.
+    Controls the default for the ``--fetch-citations`` flag of ``papis add``.
 If set to *True*, then the flag will be added by default and Papis will attempt to retrieve citations for the newly added document.
 In this case, the fetching can be disabled by using ``--no-fetch-citations`` on an individual basis.

 .. papis-config:: auto-doctor